NickCraver/StackExchange.Exceptional/docs/Settings.md

 ### Email

-These settings are under `.Email`, e.g. `Settings.Current.Email`.
+These settings are under `.Email`, e.g. `Exceptional.Settings.Email`.
 These are for email notification, if you'd like some inbox love when an error occurs.

 **ToAddress** (`string`): Required to send email.
 The address to send email messages to.